botpress/botpress/docs/guide/docs/channels/web.md

 You can customize the look and feel of the Botpress Webchat with a custom stylesheet.
 Armed with the [list of all overridable classes](https://github.com/botpress/botpress/blob/master/modules/channel-web/assets/default.css) and your browser inspector, you can customize every element of the Webchat.

+![WebChat Customization](assets/webchat-customization.png)

 1. Add the `extraStylesheet: "path/to/custom-style.css"` property to your `window.botpressWebChat.init()` script.
-1. Create your `custom-style.css` file and override the classes of your choice
+1. Create your `custom-style.css` file and override the classes of your choice.

-![WebChat Customization](assets/webchat-customization.png)

 ## Show and hide automatically